sambanova/generative_data_prep/README.md

 ### `.txt` Format

-This format should be used for pre-training/continual pretraining, but not fine-tuning.
+This format should be used for pre-training/continual pre-training, but not fine-tuning.
 With text files, all sequences are used as completions, so all processed sequences end up having empty prompts in the prompt/completion pair.
 For example:

 ```txt
 The quick brown fox jumped over the lazy dog